ian-pvd/ian-pvd.github.io/_posts/2019-11-14-casting-php-variable-types.md

 topic: PHP
 ---

-In 2015, PHP introduced Type Juggling.
-I didn't work as much in the back end as I do now, so I didn't use it frequently when it was new.
-As I work more in the backend, I'm discovering more practical uses for it.
+PHP offers Type Juggling, which converts a variable to the chosen type.
+In the past, I never found myself using this much.
+Now, as I work more in the backend, I'm discovering many practical uses for it.

-The [syntax](https://www.php.net/manual/en/language.types.type-juggling.php#language.oop5.traits.multiple.ex1){:target="_blank"} specifies a variable type inside parenthesis:
+The [syntax](https://www.php.net/manual/en/language.types.type-juggling.php#language.types.typecasting){:target="_blank"} specifies a variable type inside parenthesis:

 ```
-$string = (string) "212";
+$var = (int) "123";
 ```

 ## Input Conversion